 - 4:55 – The opponent equalizes and makes it 1-1.
 In the commentary, we hear Krasi complain about the interception coincidentally ending up with the opponent.
 I personally have a hard time seeing anything suspicious about this situation.
-For all we know, this is a 50/50 duel, which Krasi coincidentally happens to lose.
+To me as a neutral observer, this looks a lot like a 50/50 duel, which Krasi happens to lose.

 - 5:07 – The opponent’s keeper makes a save right in front of Krasi’s striker, who was about to get hold of a long pass.
 It’s again not a huge chance, although you occasionally do score on similar attempts.

 - 5:16 – The opponent makes it 1-2 via a longshot.
 If you give people sufficient space, they will do this in FIFA, even though they are using a player with only 70 long shots as was the case here.

 - 5:29 – A chance for Krasi.
 The shot is blocked.
 Again not a huge chance, as there are four players between him and the goal.

 - 5:41 – The opponent scores an easy volley, and makes it 1-3 after a counter situation, which apparently arose because Krasi went on all out attack.